ebreton/prod-stack/README.md

     memcached           memcached                       Up 14 minutes ago
     phpmemcacheadmin    jacksoncage/phpmemcachedadmin   Up 14 minutes ago

-You should also be able to
+You should also be able to:

-* connect to traefik dashboard
+* connect to traefik dashboard on <http://localhost:8081/dashboard/>
-* connect to phpmyadmin
+* connect to phpmyadmin on <http://localhost/phpmyadmin/>
+* connect to phpmemcachedamdin on <http://localhost:8081/phpmemcacheadmin/>

 ## Components